wp-plugins/specials/readme.txt

 **Some helpful plugins for more functionality**

-Create New Images sizes for your Specials:
+Create New Images sizes for your Specials:<br />
 http://wordpress.org/plugins/simple-image-sizes/

-Reorder your specials faster:
+Reorder your specials faster:<br />
 http://wordpress.org/plugins/cms-tree-page-view/